 The results revealed a possible correlation between vitamin D and weight loss.
 Dr. Shalamar Sibley, as head of the study, said those that followed the diet plan without any supplementation, lost about half a pound less than those who supplemented with Vitamin D.

 Although not radical in the amount of weight lost, it seems to have been significant enough for scientists to want to know if there may just be a possibility that a deficiency in Vitamin D is a linked cause of obesity, or whether obesity itself causes the vitamin D deficiency.

 So we can't all rush out and start taking Vitamin D supplements and expect to lose a whole lot of weight.
 Especially as you can overdo supplementation.

 However, it's very encouraging to know that by boosting one's overall health status with a healthy Vitamin D level, one could observe the effects on losing some of that unwanted weight?

 Another encouraging aspect for me of what is known, is that the Vitamin D created in our bodies through photosynthesis and the sun's UVB rays, in conjunction with calcium, will help us to properly assimilate our food and regulate normal blood sugar levels.

 It is this increased synthase production, sometimes thought to be as much as 500 percent, that is believed to be the link between low levels of vitamin D and obesity.
-So focussing on increasing the Vitamin D and weight loss research seems worth it.
+So I look forward to an increase in the research on the link between Vitamin D and weight gain as it appears extremely worthwhile.